Chao-Xi/jxazurebook/docs/ai900/5ai_900_sum.md

 70. Which service should you use to create a knowledge base for bots? => **Question Answering**

 71. When might you see NaN returned for a score in Language Detection? => **When the language is ambiguous**

+* （explanation of an indexer and an index） **Azure's indexer exports incoming documents into JSON and pushes the JSON to an index for storage**.
+	* Specifying granularity in JSON data object is used to **indicate the recording pattern of the data.
+(Yes)**
+	* You can query a search index even if you **set up a search index without including any AI skillsets.
+(Yes)**
+	* **XML data format is accepted by Azure Cognitive Search when you are pushing data to the index?
+(No)**
+	* JSON data object is used to indicate the recording pattern of the data.
+(Yes)

+**AI-based app Which two principles should you follow**

+* b) Implement a process of Al model validation as part of the software review process
+* c) Establish a risk governance committee that includes members of the legal team, members of the risk management team, and a privacy officer

+* **Automated machine learnin**g
+	* Automated machine learning can automatically infer the training data from the use case provided. （N）
+	* Automated machine learning enables you to specify a dataset and **will automatically understand which label to predict （Y)**

+* **QnA Maker (now Language) = creates the Knowledge Base**